Houston Harbor Longshoreman Injury Lawyers

 - Oil workers

 Whatever your position on a ship or the docks, if you are hurt at work, you need to call our Gulf Coast maritime accident lawyers.
-At The Krist Law Firm, P.C., we will review your situation and determine which maritime laws apply.
+At The Krist Law Firm, P.C., our Houston maritime attorneys will review your situation and determine which maritime laws apply.
 Once we know which law dictates your rights and compensation, we will pursue a financial recovery on your behalf.

 Common Causes of Ship Channel & Port Accidents